Lavender Care: How to Grow Lavender in Pots and Containers

 Pruning Lavender in Pots

-Lavender only displays flowers on new growth which is why I personally recommend pruning your lavender in early Spring usually in March or April.
+Lavender only displays flowers on new growth, which is why I personally recommend pruning your lavender in early Spring, usually in March or April.

-I have personally experimented with pruning in the Spring and Fall and I have universally seen more flowers on the lavender I prune in the Spring thanks to all the new growth as well as a stronger fragrance.
+Pro tip: I have personally experimented with pruning in the Spring and Fall and I have universally seen more flowers on the lavender I prune in the Spring thanks to all the new growth as well as a stronger fragrance.

-Prune the top third of the lavender growth every year to prevent the lavender from becoming leggy as once it is leggy and out of control it displays fewer flowers and does not live as long.
+Prune the top third of the lavender growth every year to prevent the lavender from becoming leggy, as once it is leggy and out of control, it displays fewer flowers and does not live as long.

-Avoid pruning into the older woody part of the lavender nearer the base as this older wood does not grow back.
+Avoid pruning into the older woody part of the lavender nearer the base, as this older wood does not grow back.

-Watch this YouTube video for a visual guide on pruning potted lavenders:
+If you are unsure, I recommend that you watch this YouTube video for a visual guide on pruning potted lavenders:

-If you do not prune lavenders annually they grow leggy with fewer flowers and do not live as long.
+If you do not prune lavenders annually, they grow leggy with fewer flowers and do not live as long.

-How to Increase Lavender Flowers
+My Tips for How to Increase Lavender Flowers

 • Place your potted lavender in the sunniest spot in your garden.
 Lavenders prefer at least 6 hours of sun or more for the best growth, fragrance, and flowers.